Eastern University (United States): Campus

+The main campus is located in on 114 acre of land in Radnor Township, just west of Philadelphia.
+It has a St. Davids postal address, but is outside of (though adjacent to) the St. Davids census-designated place.

-The main campus is on 114 acres just west of Philadelphia, in St. Davids, Pennsylvania.
-It was originally a private estate, named Walmarthon, which was owned by the Walton family.
+The main campus was originally a private estate, named Walmarthon, which was owned by leather tanning businessman Charles S. Walton.
 The size of the campus has expanded through purchases of surrounding buildings and land.
+The original buildings on campus were designed by locally renowned architect David Knickerbacker Boyd, in the Mediterranean style.

 Warner Memorial Library is housed in the Harold Howard Center.
 The Mazie Hall African American History Room contains books and memorabilia from a local educator.
 The Edison Room houses several drawings and artifacts which belonged to Thomas Edison.

 The Bradstreet Observatory consists of twin 14.5-foot diameter domes that house 16” diameter Meade LX200 Schmidt-Cassegrain telescopes.
 This addition to Eastern’s facilities created opportunities for astronomical work and research done on campus.

+Eastern University's main campus is located adjacent to Villanova University's Cabrini Campus, the former site of the now-defunct Cabrini College.
+Eagle Road in Radnor divides the two campuses.
+The St. David's SEPTA Station is located approximately 0.5 miles from Eastern's main campus, where SEPTA operates the Paoli-Thorndale Line.

-In addition to the main campus in St. Davids, Eastern has additional sites in Center City, Philadelphia; City Avenue, Philadelphia; and Harrisburg, Pennsylvania.
+In addition to the main campus in St. Davids, Eastern has additional sites in Pennsylvania: Center City, Philadelphia; City Avenue, Philadelphia; and N 5th St, Philadelphia.

+Eastern University also manages a campus in Ripley, West Virginia.
+The campus is managed in conjunction with the West Virginia Baptist Convention.
+Students at the West Virginia campus are enrolled in the Master of Divinity program, as it is the only program offered at the Ripley campus.

 Academics

 Eastern University offers associate, bachelor's, master's, and doctorate degrees in more than 100 areas of study.
 The university also offers undergraduate, graduate and noncredit certificates.
 Academic programs at the institution are housed in seven schools: